sopel-irc/sopel.chat/_upgrading/sopel-7.md

 And of course, if you need more in-depth assistance with fixing a failed migration, [our IRC channel][sopel-freenode] always welcomes questions.

+### Core plugin removals

-### Rewrite of `spellcheck`
+### `spellcheck`

 As of February 2018, the Python bindings for `enchant` [became unmaintained][ pyenchant-unmaintained].
-This made it increasingly difficult to install the dependencies required for the `spellcheck` plugin work, and often [caused][ windows-enchant] [problems][linux-enchant] with new installations.
+This made it increasingly difficult to install the dependencies required for the `spellcheck` plugin to work, and often [caused][ windows-enchant] [problems][linux-enchant] with new installations.

-Because of this, the `spellcheck` plugin was rewritten to use `aspell` instead.
+Because of this, the `spellcheck` plugin was rewritten to use `aspell` instead, and extracted into a [standalone PyPI package][pypi-spellcheck] to eliminate those non-Python dependencies for installing Sopel itself.

-In the process, it also gained support for a custom word list, managed by a set of new commands:
+The rewrite also added new commands to manage a custom word list:

   - `.scadd` - stages a word for adding to the bot's word list
   - `.scpending` - lists words pending addition to the bot's custom list